Please note: Regulations are currently under review for the 2021-22 season and so those currently published are subject to change.

 VOL 4.1 Court bookings and timings

-VOL 4.1.1 A minimum hall booking of two hours is required.
-This shall comprise at least 10 minutes general warm up and 10 minutes for hitting and serving, leaving at least one hour and 40 minutes for the match.
-In the case of Premier Tier/Championship fixtures, the minimum hall booking should be 2.5 hours.
+VOL 4.1.1 A minimum hall booking of 2.5 hours is required.
+This shall comprise at least 10 minutes general warm up and 10 minutes for hitting and serving (as per FIVB rule 7.2), leaving at least two hours and 10 minutes for the match.

 VOL 4.1.3 The match start time, in accordance with VOL 4.1.1, must not be less than 20 minutes after the warm up start time.